timothepoznanski/listeem/README.md

 ## Installation

-Listeem is provided in the form of a Docker container stored publicly on Dockerhub.
+Listeem is provided in the form of a Docker container publicly stored on Docker Hub.
 To get started, follow these steps:

 1. **Clone the repository:**
     ```bash